cube-drone/rt0/players-guide/src/player/generated/basic_combat.md

 * Corruption may be marked on Friendship.
 * At the end of the day, draw 1 (Charming: 2) empty corruption circles on Friendship.
 * Players with Strange may not use Friendship.

-## Flex
-_With a great strain, you can push yourself to the limits of what you're capable of._

-* Only players with Strong can use Flex.
-* Place The Emperor on Flex.
-* While there is a card on Flex, any damage generated is multiplied by 2.
-* Discard the card played on Flex at the end of the turn.

-## Blur
-_You've moved so fast that even you're not sure where you are._

-* Only players with Fast can use Blur.
-* Place The Chariot on Blur.
-* Generate 5 Shield.
-* While there is a card on Blur, your Shield are not discarded at the end of the round.
-* Discard the card played on Blur at the beginning of your next turn.

-## Feint
-_With a well-considered feint, you can make your opponent show their hand._

-* Only players with Wise can use Feint.
-* Place The Moon on Feint.
-  * Reveal a hidden Intent and
-  * You may force an Adversary to redraw an Intent.
-* Discard the card played on Feint at the end of the turn.

-## Study
-_You read about a situation like this in a book, once: you know just what to do._

-* Only players with Clever can use Study.
-* Place The Hermit on Study.
-* Draw the top 4 cards from your deck.
-Choose one and add it to your hand.
-Discard the rest.
-* Discard the card played on Study at the start of your turn.

-## Take a Chance
-_Throwing caution to the wind, you take a chance on... something._

-* Only players with Lucky can use Take a Chance.
-* Place The Wheel of Fortune on Take a Chance.
-* Draw & discard the top card of your deck.
-  * If it was an Ace through 9, do nothing.
-  * Otherwise, choose one of Good Idea!, Feint, Flex, Blur, or Study, and use that ability as if you had played a card there.
-* Discard the card played on Take a Chance at the end of the turn.

-## Good Idea!
-_Somehow, by cheering your friends on, you've encouraged them to do better._

-* Only players with Charming can use Good Idea!.
-* Place The Hierophant on Good Idea!.
-* Choose another player: they draw 3 cards.
-* Discard the card played on Good Idea! at the end of the turn.

 ## Honk
 _Honk!_